 Usually this uncovers a combination of the above, so we can go back and fix the attribution, create a new plan to reach the decision-makers, or evaluate against more appropriate success metrics.
 There’s no doubt in my mind that if we made this about getting credit, sales would be no help in this evaluation process.

-If you’d like more ideas about ways to make the most of your event leads, I’m hosting a webinar on August 23rd with Emily Wingrove from Synthio and Frances McCutchon from PFL.
-We’ll be sharing the proven practices, automation tools and specialized data we use to get better sales pipeline results out of event investments.
-Register here.
+If you’d like more ideas about ways to make the most of your event leads, I hosted a webinar on August 23rd with Emily Wingrove from Synthio and Frances McCutchon from PFL.
+We shared the proven practices, automation tools and specialized data we use to get better sales pipeline results out of event investments.
+Watch here.